illinoistech-itm/jhajek/itmt-430/tooling-assignment-vagrant/Readme.md

 * ```mkdir jammy64 ; cd jammy64 ; vagrant init ubuntu/jammy64 ; ls```
 * ```mkdir almalinux9 ; cd almalinux9 ; vagrant init almalinux/9 ; ls```

-For those using M1 Macs and Parallels you will need to replace the names of the Boxes in the demos with these two that have been prepared for M1 macs and parallels

-* bento/debian-11.2-arm64
-* almalinux/9.aarch64

-### Additional Parallels M1 requirements
+### Vagrant Commands for Parallels on Apple Silicon

 Parallels is a Apple Silicon native virtualization solution, equal in all senses to VirtualBox on x86 hardware.
 It does require a couple of extra items detailed at this [KB 122843 article](https://kb.parallels.com/en/122843 "webpage for parallels kb article").

 Student discount price for [Parallels Pro edition -- one year license](https://www.parallels.com/landingpage/pd/education/ "webpage parallels pro edition").

+For those using Apple Silicon Macs and Parallels you will need to replace the names of the Boxes in the demos with these two that have been prepared for M1 macs and parallels.
+Documentation and installation [instructions provided by Parallels](https://parallels.github.io/vagrant-parallels/docs/usage.html "webpage for parallels and vagrant installation on M1 macs").

+Installation instructions

+* From the Terminal you need to run the command once
+  * `vagrant plugin install vagrant-parallels`
+  * This will install the parallels provider for Vagrant

+We will now use Vagrant to retrieve 2 Linux Distributions, Debian 11 and an [Alma Linux 9](https://wiki.almalinux.org/release-notes/9.1.html "webpagte release notes for Alma Linux 9") (CentOS/Red Hat based) Virtual Machines:

+* ```mkdir jammy64 ; cd jammy64 ; vagrant init bento/debian-11.2-arm64 ; ls```
+* ```mkdir almalinux9 ; cd almalinux9 ; vagrant init almalinux/9.aarch64 ; ls```

+This will retrieve already created vanilla server installs.
+All instructions from here on out are the same.

+### The Vagrantfile

-Once these commands are executed -- both under the `itmt-430` directory, you will see a Vagrantfile that has been created.
+Once these commands are executed -- both under the `itmt-430` directory, you will see a file named: `Vagrantfile` that has been created.
 Let us take a look at this file.
 You can do so via using the commands on MacOS or Windows from the Terminal:

 * ```code Vagrantfile```
 * ```atom Vagrantfile```
 * ```vim Vagrantfile```
   * You can use chocolatey to install `vim` on Windows

+This file is essentially your configuration file.
+In this abstraction, Vagrant will translate these values into the underlying `vboxmanage` or the `parallels` commandline commands.
 Line 15 you will see the setting that tells Vagrant which **box** this Vagrantfile manages: `config.vm.box = "ubuntu/jammy64"`.
 This value came from the `vagrant init` command typed above.
 Line 35, which is commented out, will let us configure a private local network between out host system and any guest (virtual) OSes we install.
 Line 52, 57, and 58 are a loop that allows us to increase the default memory from 1Gb to 2 Gb or 4 Gb.
 For now lets not make any changes.

 ### Start a Vagrant Box